gamedevsimplified/docs/src/guides/new-input-system.md

 As their names suggest, the mappings should be correctly assigned in the **Player Input** script, for *Inventory* and *Player* objects respectively.

 The chosen Behavior is **Send Messages** since it's the easiest to setup.
-Feel free to use a Behavior that meets your needs.
+Feel free to use a Behavior that suits your needs.

 ![](/static/images/tutorials/new-input-map-1.jpg){.rounded-lg}
 ![](/static/images/tutorials/new-input-map-2.jpg){.rounded-lg}